I am a mixed media artist working in paper and cloth.

 It wasn’t until my husband’s brain aneurysm, in 1992, that I discovered I could draw and was an artist.
 My husband, Don, was 46, and had a brain injury.
 He had to learn to walk, talk, read and write all over again.
 I was his 24 hour caregiver.
 I was loosing the “Jane” in me, while grieving my husband’s cognitive losses and the future plans we’d made.
 I signed up for a drawing class, every Tuesday morning.
 I realized I could draw!
 The teacher moved away, and the class became a watercolor class.
 I didn’t want to change to watercolor, but it was my only free time during the week, so I became a watercolor artist.
 Over the years I added collage, and mixed media, and textiles to my artist repertoire.

 My husband’s brain injury forced us to recreate our lives.
 He is my biggest cheer leader and supporter now, while I work full time as an artist and teacher.
 I work hard now, at what I love.
 I blog every other day about my creative pursuits with pages from my sketchbook, art quilts, a new collage or recent trip.
-I share tutorials and, I hope, inspiration with my blog readers
+I share tutorials and, I hope, inspiration with my readers.